Field Operations and Good Offices Missions

 The Department of Political Affairs manages political missions and peace-building support offices engaged in conflict prevention, peacemaking and post-conflict peacebuilding in Africa, Central Asia and the Middle East.
 The field operations currently under DPA's supervision are:

-- BNUB, United Nations Office in Burundi
+- MENUB, United Nations Electoral Observation Mission in Burundi

 - UNIOGBIS, United Nations Integrated Peace-building Office in Guinea-Bissau